dusty-nv/jetson-voice/README.md

 ## Automatic Speech Recognition (ASR)

 The speech recognition in jetson-voice is a streaming service, so it's intended to be used on live sources and transcribes the audio in 1-second chunks.
 It uses a [QuartzNet-15x5](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/models.html#quartznet) model followed by a CTC beamsearch decoder and language model, to further refine the raw output of the network.
 It detects breaks in the audio to determine the end of sentences.
-For information about using the ASR APIs, please refer to [`jetson_voice/asr.py`](jetson_voice/asr.py) and see the [`examples/asr.py`](examples/asr.py)
+For information about using the ASR APIs, please refer to [`jetson_voice/asr.py`](jetson_voice/asr.py) and see [`examples/asr.py`](examples/asr.py)

 After you start the container, first run a test audio file (wav/ogg/flac) through [`examples/asr.py`](examples/asr.py) to verify that the system is functional.
 Run this command (and all subsequent commands) inside the container: